 As the writers of Good Therapy confirm as stereotypical, pattern behavior to expect from Stonewallers, “Often, the narcissistic person will demand that the target apologizes for whatever inflated transgression the target may have committed (the target may have set a limit or asserted a boundary against emotional abuse, for example).
 Sometimes, a person with narcissistic qualities will decide to abandon and discard the relationship when his or her partner presents an ultimatum or attempts resolution requiring compromise.”

 The website’s writers go on to share and validate that people who abuse others by giving them the Silent Treatment are by and large emotionally as well as psychologically immature.

 They write, “The person with narcissism may prefer to end the relationship and start over rather than be in a position of potential abandonment.
 The 5-year-old storms off and plays with a new, innocent target on the swing set.
 It is too much work to share the pail and shovel.”

 The silent treatment is a form of emotional abuse that no one deserves nor should tolerate claims the well-respected health and wellness website.

 We could not agree more here at Flying Monkeys Denied.

 Going low to no contact with any person who employs Narcissistic Abuse tactics like Stonewalling, Withholding Affection, or giving the Silent Treatment to a person that they know or claim to care about is crucial for victim health and target’s comprehensive short and long-term psychological and social well-being.

 If that means leaving a romantic relationship or ending social enmeshment from a toxic friend or family member, do it.
-There’s no excuse for tolerating abuse, and even less for enabling a full grown adult to successfully employ mind control tactics to emotionally, biologically, and psychologically control a victim.
+There is no excuse for tolerating abuse, and even less for enabling a full-grown adult to successfully employ mind control tactics to emotionally, biologically, and psychologically control a victim.